ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 In this first part of the tutorial we will do this

 - Create go project
 - Create engine package
-- Set and Get values from memory
 - Add tests
+- Persist data on disk
+- Set data on file
+- Get data from key
+- Compact data from file

 I assume that you have go installed and you have basic knowledge of the language  and at least create some basic project , if not please check the official documentation https://golang.org/doc/